+Clarifications

-Clarifications Insulated rooflines and vaulted cathedral ceilings are not considered sloped ceilings; sloped ceilings are defined as having unconditioned attic space above.
-Please see the following criteria related to insulated rooflines and vaulted cathedral ceilings: Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at final inspection.
-BE 3.20 Attic kneewall Criteria For attic kneewall locations, install $\geq R-22$ insulation including a continuous air barrier on the attic side of framing.
+Insulated rooflines and vaulted cathedral ceilings are not considered sloped ceilings; sloped ceilings are defined as having unconditioned attic space above.

+Please see the following criteria related to insulated rooflines and vaulted cathedral ceilings: "Insulate roofline of attic to create unvented attic ≥R-22".
+See BE 3.16.

+Confirmation

+• The EarthCraft Technical Advisor will visually confirm compliance with criteria at final inspection.

+BE 3.20 Attic kneewall

+Criteria

+For attic kneewall locations, install \geq R-22 insulation including a continuous air barrier on the attic side of framing.

 An additional option for treating attic kneewalls includes insulating the roofline to bring the attic space within the building envelope.

+Confirmation

+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.

+Windows and Roofs

+BE 4.0 Door U-factors and SHGC

+Criteria

+1. U-factor: Climate Zone 2/3/4 ≤0.35

+All doors in Climate Zones 2 and 3 must have a U-factor less than or equal to 0.35.

+2. SHGC ≤0.27

-Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
-High Performance Building Envelope - Windows and Roofs BE 4.0 Door U-factors and SHGC Criteria 1.
-U-factor: Climate Zone $2/3 \le 0.5$, Climate Zone $4 \le 0.35$ All doors in Climate Zones 2 and 3 must have a U-factor less than or equal to 0.5.
-All doors in Climate Zone 4 must have a U-factor less than or equal to 0.35.
-2. SHGC ≤0.30 All doors in Climate Zones 2, 3 and 4 must have a Solar Heat Gain Coefficient (SHGC) less than or equal to 0.30.
+All doors in Climate Zones 2, 3 and 4 must have a Solar Heat Gain Coefficient (SHGC) less than or equal to 0.27